AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

       - geany-dev/ppa

-The :code:`ppas` section inside the :code:`ingredients` section lets you specify one or more Ubuntu PPAs.
-This is equivalent to, but more elegant than, adding the corresponding :code:`sources.list` entries to the :code:`sources` section inside the :code:`ingredients` section.
+The ``ppas`` section inside the ``ingredients`` section lets you specify one or more Ubuntu PPAs.
+This is equivalent to, but more elegant than, adding the corresponding ``sources.list`` entries to the ``sources`` section inside the ``ingredients`` section.

 .. note::
-    In the future, similar shortcuts for other types of personal repositories, such as projects on openSUSE build service, could also be included in the :code:`.yml` file definition.
+    In the future, similar shortcuts for other types of personal repositories, such as projects on openSUSE build service, could also be included in the ``.yml`` file definition.
 Proposals for this are welcome if the proposer also implements support for this in the `pkg2appimage script <https://github.com/AppImageCommunity/pkg2appimage/blob/master/pkg2appimage>`_.

 Using local deb files